materialsvirtuallab/nano266/labs/lab3/README.md

 of this lab, a sample *submit_script* has been provided.
 It is imperative that you understand how the script works as you will be using this for the rest of this and the next lab.
-Read the user guide to understand what each of the preamble means.
+Read the user guide to understand what each of the options in the preamble means.
 You can then modify them to suit your needs.

 To submit the job, just simply run: